wealthguardcode/gig/programs/Auto-Liability-Excess-Only.md

 ---
-title: Transportation and Auto Liability
+title: Auto Liability Excess Only
 heroDescription: WealthGuard offers Excess Only Auto Liability Coverage.
 image: /images/auto-liability-excess-only-1.jpeg
 image2: /images/auto-liability-excess-only-1.jpeg
-subHeading: Transportation and Auto Liability (Excess Only)
+subHeading: Auto Liability (Excess Only)
-description: Transportation and Excess Auto Liability through WealthGuard offers a broad appetite and can accommodate any cargo.
+description: Auto Liability (Excess Only) Insurance through WealthGuard offers a broad appetite and can accommodate any cargo.
 Pricing has been improved through the use of driver data, resulting in meaningful credits for the average risk.
-Coverage options include Excess Auto Liability, Excess Hired and Non-Owned, and Designated Truckload for specified Ccontracts.
+Coverage options include Excess Auto Liability, Excess Hired and Non-Owned, and Designated Truckload for specified Contracts.
+highlights: For more information about Auto Liability Excess Only insurance coverage options, contact WealthGuard.
 ---
 <!-- Markdown generator - https://jaspervdj.be/lorem-markdownum/ -->

-WealthGuard Transportation and Excess Auto Liability Coverage includes the following risk appetite:
+WealthGuard's Excess Auto Liability Coverage risk appetite includes the below:

 - School Buses
 - Ambulances/Ambulettes